andronachi09/web-weather/README.md

 ## Project status

-The project has been finished.
+The application's front-end development is finalized..
 User can search for any location, and see the different weather stats like: precipitation, temperature, forecast etc.

 ## Project Screen Shot